-You can use your agreement to decide if you will share credit cards or only have them in your own names, or some combination.
+You can use your agreement to decide if you will share credit cards, only have them in your own names, or some combination.
 Remember, if you and your partner are both listed on the card, you are both responsible for all of the charges on that card.
 This means if your partner charges a large expense on a card, the credit card company can hold you responsible even if you didn’t know about or okay the purchase.
-Decide what will happen to these cards if your relationship ends and who will be responsible for paying what credit card bills.
+Decide what happens to these cards if your relationship ends and who is responsible for paying what credit card bills.

 When a person dies, the property and money they leave behind is called an “estate.”
 When a married person dies without a will, usually the estate goes to the surviving spouse.
 This is not true for unmarried couples.
-Unless you name your partner in your will, they will not get any of your estate when you die.
-Instead your estate will go to your closest family members or the state if you have no family.
+Unless you name your partner in your will, they do not get any of your estate when you die.
+Instead your estate goes to your closest family members or the state if you have no family.

 An unmarried partner is not counted as family.
 A cohabitation agreement changes what is included in your estate.
 But only putting your partner in your will gives him or her rights to the things you want to leave.